 Note: Where appropriate, nameplate data collected for usage in savings calculations (i.e., SEER, EER, HSPF) should be converted to new efficiency metrics (i.e., SEER2, EER2, HSPF2) using conversion equations laid out in Vol. 1 App.
 A

-Table 2-46 and Table 2-47 show ESF values for cooling and heating (percentage of heating or’cooling consumption saved by thermostat type, installation type, and HVAC system type).
+Table 2-47 and Table 2-48 show ESF values for cooling and heating (percentage of heating or cooling consumption saved by thermostat type, installation type, and HVAC system type).
 Each value taken from a secondary literature study has a footnote with its corresponding reference.
 All other ESF values (without footnotes) were calculated from the referenced value to find ESF values for different baselines.